Jacaranda Books

-Jacaranda Books is a diversity-led British independent book publishing firm launched in 2012 and known for their effort tackling the gap between white authors and the BAME (Black, Asian and minority ethnic) demographic in United Kingdom's publishing industry.
+Jacaranda Books is a Black-owned British independent book publishing firm launched in 2012 and known for their effort promoting diversity in United Kingdom's publishing industry.

 History

-Jacaranda Books was founded in December 2011 in London by Valerie Brandes after she left Profile Books. with the purpose of promoting inclusivity and diversity in publishing and continuing the legacy of pioneers of diverse publishing such as Margaret Busby, Verna Wilkins, Eric Huntley and Jessica Huntley.
+Jacaranda Books was founded in December 2011 in London by Valerie Brandes after she left Profile Books, with the purpose of promoting inclusivity and diversity in publishing and continuing the legacy of pioneers of diverse publishing such as John La Rose, Margaret Busby, Jessica Huntley and Verna Wilkins.

-At the time of foundation, according to professor Claire Squires (Professor of Publishing Studies, and Director of the Stirling Centre for International Publishing and Communication at the University of Stirling), the publishing industry in United Kingdom had a homogenised white, middle-class and Oxbridge-dominated workforce.
+At the time of foundation, according to professor Claire Squires (Professor of Publishing Studies, and Director of the Stirling Centre for International Publishing and Communication at the University of Stirling), the English-language publishing industry in United Kingdom had a homogenised white, middle-class and Oxbridge-dominated workforce.
 This was reflected in the content published in the industry as a whole, which mirrored the situation.

 Jacaranda Books' strategy was to address the lack of diversity and the culture of risk aversion in the industry by publishing worldwide renowned titles (such as Rest in Power: The Enduring Life of Trayvon Martin) and award-winning authors (including Bernice McFadden, Fiston Mwanza Mujila, Anietie Isong and Irenosen Okojie), some of whom were previously unpublished in the UK.

 Six years later, across 90 per cent of the book publishing industry in the UK the situation remained the same.
 In 2018, Jacaranda partnered with the creative communications agency Words Of Colour to call for submissions for TwentyIn2020 and publish 20 black British writers in the year 2020, which would be a first in publishing history.
 Later in 2018 11.6 per cent of the workforce in publishing was identified as BAME, reaching 13.0 per cent by 2019.